tenstorrent/tt-buda/README.md

 **Note on terminology:**

-TT-BUDA is the official Tenstorrent AI/ML compiler stack; however, PyBUDA is the Python interface for TT-BUDA.
-TT-BUDA is the core technology; however, PyBUDA allows users to access and utilize TT-BUDA's features directly from Python.
+TT-BUDA is the official Tenstorrent AI/ML compiler stack and PyBUDA is the Python interface for TT-BUDA.
+PyBUDA allows users to access and utilize TT-BUDA's features directly from Python.
 This includes directly importing model architectures and weights from PyTorch, TensorFlow, ONNX, and TFLite.

 ## First 5 Things To-Do